 where

-In Eqn. \eqref{m2}, $a$ represents the scale factor of the Universe which only depends on time, and by convention is normalized to today $a(t_0) \equiv 1$.
-Similarly, in the expression \eqref{m3}, $x^i$ labelled the spatial coordinates (also called comoving coordinates), $\delta_{ij}$ is the Kronecker delta and $\kappa$ describes the curvature of the space-time.
+In Equation \eqref{m2}, $a$ represents the scale factor of the Universe which only depends on time, and by convention is normalized to today $a(t_0) \equiv 1$.
+Similarly, in expression \eqref{m3}, $x^i$ labeled the spatial coordinates (also called comoving coordinates), $\delta_{ij}$ is the Kronecker delta and $\kappa$ describes the curvature of the space-time.